 ★★★½ review by Jack Liden on Letterboxd

-A modern day Revenant with a much more crushing and realistic conclusion than I ever expected.
-Its somewhat forgettable resolution left the previous themes of the film a bit unsatisfied.
-The excellent acting performances and impressive effects of this film create very tangible suspense and drama during action sequences, which are probably the film's strongest moments for me.
+A modern day Revenant with a conclusion more crushing and honest than I ever expected.
+The excellent performances create very tangible suspense and drama during the action sequences, which are probably the film's strongest moments for me.